 • Posted as 9 video fragments and a poem on the Instagram account of PolakVanBekum

-Before we have mostly shot our video’s in Google Earth.
-This time we also used the open-world game “Horizon Zero Dawn”.
-We chose to film “The Frozen Wilds”, a part of the game area that offers players the experience of very realistic, digital snow.
-In that snow, one can leave footsteps.
-We explored that by to making a long hike, and by doing some snow-footstep-drawing.
-No fighting, no storyline, just enjoying the sound of our footsteps and the leaving of traces.
-On the photograph you see how we combined the game-footage with an exploration of snowy mountains in Google Earth, using the two pillars of a viaduct.
+Shot in the open-world game “Horizon Zero Dawn,” the video explores the drawing possibilities of the snow in “The Frozen Wilds.”
+This part of the game area offers players the experience of very realistic, digital snow.
+In that snow, the main character of the game leaves footsteps.
+Aloy explores that feature by making a long hike, during which she makes tree footstep-drawing.
+It took the artists countless hours to clear the area of monsters so that the walk is experienced in piece: no fighting, no storyline, just enjoying the sound of our footsteps and the leaving of traces.
+Combined with an exploration of snowy mountains in Google Earth, the peace meanders between two digital realities.

-During the festival, Ivar van Bekkum and I posted several super short clips of the game-footage/snow-walks on Instagram.
-It made us feel connected.
-I had no expectations, but it seemed to work.
-One of the clips got over 350 views in two days.
-Mostly from people, we don’t even know.
+During the festival, we posted several super short clips of the game-footage/snow-walks on Instagram.
 Our strategy had been to copy hashtags used by other Instagrammers that post stills of that specific video game.

 The work is available for screening in indoor and outdoor situations and can be adjusted to the given space.